 Extracurricular: spending time with family and friends, exercising, consuming loads of candy (to balance out the exercise), taking long drives, and singing loudly and poorly in the car

 Julie received her BA in Communication Arts with a Writing concentration and Literature minor from Ramapo College of NJ and her MA in English from Montclair State University in 2013.
-She worked in the Center for Reading and Writing at Ramapo College for five years, and has worked in the CWE for the past two years.
+She worked in the Center for Reading and Writing at Ramapo College for five years, and has worked in the CWE for the past three years.
 Currently, Julie holds a full-time position as an assistant development editor in the Digital Custom Solutions group at John Wiley & Sons, where she manages curriculum development projects.
 She also teaches Critical Reading and Writing 102 at Ramapo College and has a research study in progress that examines the efficacy of reflective writing for laryngectomees.